Vulvar cancer: Prognosis

-Overall, five-year survival rates for vulvar cancer are around 78% but may be affected by individual factors including cancer stage, cancer type, patient age, and general medical health.
-Five-year survival is greater than 90% for patients with stage I lesions but decreases to 20% when pelvic lymph nodes are involved.
+Overall, five-year survival rates for vulvar cancer are around 70% in the US but may be affected by individual factors including cancer stage, cancer type, patient age, and general medical health.
+Five-year survival is greatest for patients with stage I lesions but decreases when pelvic lymph nodes are involved.
 Lymph node involvement is the most important predictor of prognosis.

 Prognosis depends on the stage of cancer, which refers to the amount and spread of cancer in the body.
-The stages are broken into four categories.
-Stage one, also called "localized," is when the cancer is limited to one part of the body.
-This has the highest survival rate of 59%.
-When the cancer starts to spread, this is referred to as "distant" or "regional"; this stage usually involves the cancer spreading to the lymph nodes.
-This survival rate is 29%.
-The third stage is when the cancer has metastasized and spread throughout the body, which is the lowest survival rate of 6%.
-When vulvar cancer is caught early, the survival rate is at its highest.
+"Localized," is when the cancer is limited to one part of the body.
+This has the highest survival rate, 86% in the United States.
+When the cancer starts to spread, this is referred to as "regional"; this stage usually involves the cancer spreading to the lymph nodes.
+This survival rate is 51%.
+When the cancer has metastasized and spread throughout the body, the survival rate is 21%.

 Epidemiology

 Vulvar cancer newly affected about 44,200 people and resulted in 15,200 deaths globally in 2018.

 Vulvar cancer can be split into two types.
 One starts as an infection by human papillomavirus, which leads to vulvar intraepithelial neoplasia (VIN) and potentially on to vulvar cancer.
 This is most common in younger women, predominantly under the age of 40.
 The second type is vulvar non-neoplastic epithelial disorders (VNED).
 This is most common in older women, due to the increased risk for developing cellular atypia, which in turn leads to cancer.